sonic-needlemouse/Severstal_hackaton_March_2022/README.md

 - PDZ_prediction_30_days_and_60_90.ipynb - Jupyter notebook with ML for contractors debt prediction within certaqin time window: 30 days, from 60 to 90 days
 - my_functions.py - py file with self-made functions
 - severstal_04_main.zip - zip file with all data: internal dataframes, all jupyter notebooks, py files.
 Just download it.
 Unzip.
 And it's ready for work!
-- Final_presentation.pdf - final presentation of our team ("JEDAI").
+- Final_presentation.pdf - final presentation of our team ("JEDAI")
+- jedai_final pitch.mp4 - final pitch

+## **What was done**
+- Join of 3 files.
+Each files contatins diffrent amount of fetures (3 years.
+Each year company used more features).
+- EDA: box plotes, clustering, correlation matrix between features
+- ML to predict a contractoe with debt or w/o debt.